josiahn99/kc1yqn-website/learning_plan/index.md

 Within 12 months:

-* Build a small HF experimental station based around an HF transceiver such as the **Icom IC-7300**.
+* Build a small HF experimental station based around an HF transceiver such as the Icom IC-7300.

 ---